Counterfactual Mean-variance Optimization: Estimation and Inference

 \section{Estimation and Inference}

-Based on the results in the previous section, here we propose a nonparametric estimator for the optimal solutions of \ref{eqn:couterfactual-MV}, and show that the proposed estimator can achieve $\sqrt{n}$ rates and asymptotic normality under weak conditions.
-To this end, we first present efficient estimators for the counterfactual mean ($m^a$) and covariance ($\Sigma^a$) by leveraging tools in causal inference.
-To simplify notation, we first introduce the following nuisance functions
+Leveraging tools from semiparametric theory in causal inference and recent advances in counterfactual prediction, we develop a nonparametric estimator for the optimal solution to \ref{eqn:couterfactual-MV}, and establish that it attains $\sqrt{n}$ convergence rates and asymptotic normality under mild regularity conditions.
+To this end, we first present efficient estimators for the counterfactual mean ($m^a$) and covariance ($\Sigma^a$).
+To simplify notation, we introduce the following nuisance functions

 and let $\widehat{\pi}_a, \widehat{\mu}_i,$ and $\widehat{\sigma}_{ij}$ be some estimators of ${\pi}_a, {\mu}_i,$ and ${\sigma}_{ij}$, respectively.
 Further, we let